hiroyamochi/quest-screen-caster/Readme.md

 # Scrcpy GUI for Quest

-A simple GUI for [Scrcpy](https://github.com/Genymobile/scrcpy), a tool for displaying and controlling Android devices connected via USB (currently not supported via TCP/IP in this tool).
+A simple GUI for [Scrcpy](https://github.com/Genymobile/scrcpy), a tool for displaying and controlling Android devices connected via USB or TCP/IP.

 This GUI is specifically designed for Meta Quest devices.